proophsoftware/event-machine/docs/tutorial/part_IV.md

 As you can see the `HealthCheck` type used by the `HealthCheck` query is already registered here.
 We simply add `Building\State` as the second type and use the aggregate type as name for the building type.

 *Note: Types are described using JSON Schema.
-We can use a short cut because Building\State implements ImmutableRecord and therefor has a public static method called ImmutableRecord::__schema which returns a JSON Schema object.
+Building\State implements ImmutableRecord and therefor provides the method ImmutableRecord::__schema (provided by ImmutableRecordLogic trait) which returns a JSON Schema object.*

-It is not always the best way to use aggregate state directly as return type for queries.
-This couples the aggregate state with the read model.
+*Note: Using aggregate state as return type for queries couples the write model with the read model.
 However, you can replace the return type definition at any time.
-So we can use the short cut in an early stage of our application and switch to a decoupled return type later.*
+So we can use the short cut in an early stage and switch to a decoupled version later.*

-Next step is to register the query.
-Of course we do that in `src/Api/Query`:
+Next step is to register the query in `src/Api/Query`:

 ```php
 <?php